min2ha/ukwa-site/content/target/52651/index.en.md

   "subject": "Live Art"
 }

-# ResCen, Centre for Research into Creation in the Performing Arts

 ResCen, the Centre for Research into Creation in the Performing Arts, is a multi-disciplinary, artist–driven research centre.
 It is designed to be a bridge between academia and the practices of professional performing artists.
 Established in 1999, its base is at Middlesex University, London.